Teaching Ratings¶

 chi2_contingency(cross_tenure_gender, correction=False)

-Answer: Since the p-value is greater than 0.05, we cannot reject the null hypothesis as there is no sufficient evidence that teachers are tenured as a result of gender.
+Answer: Since the p-value is greater than 0.05, we cannot reject the null hypothesis as there is no sufficient evidence that professors are tenured as a result of gender.

 Using Pearson correlation, is teaching evaluation score correlated with beauty score?¶